What’s next after becoming an LPN? - Life after Licensed Practical Nursing School

 What schools offer the LPN to RN programs?

 Choosing the school will also depend on the type of program the student wishes to enter.
 If an LPN is seeking to obtain a bachelor degree in nursing, then perhaps Indiana State University is the right choice.
 ISU is accredited by the North Central Association of Colleges and they offer a joint course offering with The College Network that allows students to complete the LPN to BSN degree program completely online.
-The LPN to BSN degree program from ISU is currently the ONLY option in online LPN to BSN programs available in the U.S.

 There are also programs available to those who wish to simply obtain a license as a registered nurse.
 This is often a choice LPNs make that gives them the option of becoming a registered nurse, and then having the ability to choose later if they wish to continue on a degree path.
 Graduates obtain a registered nurse license and can enter the workforce, but still have the option of applying that education to a degree program such as the RN to BSN or RN to MSN.
 The LPN to RN and LPN to ASN programs can be completed entirely online, and clinical rotations can be arranged through local providers.
 This huge advantage allows students to do their coursework and tests at any hour of day or night, and allows them the time they need in their work schedules to continue school, just like they wanted when they first entered their nursing career.

 Earning an education online has been quickly gaining popularity over the years, and also great recognition.
 By offering a college education online, schools are able to tap into a student body that had formerly considered returning to school as something that simply was not an option.

 As recent as only 10 years ago, the idea of a college education was thought of as something young adults would begin in order to train for a career.
 Older adults had always been committed to jobs and family, and simply could not afford to take time from those commitments to attend school.
 Online learning has now changed the former way of thinking, and is paving a way towards educating even the most senior adults.